 The construction of this world famous Taj Mahal commenced in 1632 and ended in 1648.
 The adjoining garden and buildings were completed five years later.
 Hence the inspiration of Taj Mahal has come from the despair of Shah Jahan for his beloved.

 Architecture of Taj Mahal

 It was on June, 17, 1632, that Mumtaz breathed her last leaving all her children and soul-mate behind.
 It was known that Shah Jahan had promised her Begum not to remarry.
 The Mughal Emperor was so heartbroken that the entire court mourned for two years.
 The Mughal ruler was determined and desperate to build a monument in late Mumtaz’s loving memory.

 It is learnt that, post completion of the structure, Shah Jahan inspected the Taj and immediately ordered his people to cut off Ustad Isa’s right hand.
 Shah Jahan committed this heinous crime just to make sure that a similar edifice may never be erected by this great master architect.
-A popular legend says that Shah Jahan contemplated of building a twin Taj Mahal, across the river, made out of black marble.

 Thus the history of Taj Mahal is enriched enough to urge one to study even more.
 It truly reminds one of the exertion and hard work of the laborers, who worked day and night to bring the dream into reality.